Over the Edge (game): Geography

 Al Amarja is an independent island state in the southern Mediterranean.
-The western side of the island is covered by three interconnected cities (from north to south): the port town of Skylla, the slums of The Edge and the tract housing of suburban Traboc.
+The western side of the island is covered by three interconnected cities (from north to south): the port town of Skylla, the slums of The Edge and the tract housing of bourgeois Traboc.
 Most of the population lives there.

+Much like Italy's Venice is slowly being claimed by the sea, The Edge is slowly sliding off of a cliff.
+Erosion of the cliffside, frequent violent earthquakes, the occasional eruption of Mount Ralsius, and a mushrooming population is slowly accelerating its collapse.
+At the eastern fringes of The Edge is The 'Burbs, the home of the embattled aspirational middle class.

+The Brink, the terraced cliff-face to the west of The Edge, is the home of the Garbagemen, Al Amarja's strange Untouchables caste.
+They perform a wide variety of tasks considered spiritually "unclean" or beneath the dignity of other Marjans.
+This includes any task involving wastes of any kind, like sanitation and recycling, appliance repair, or plumbing and HVAC.
+There are a large number of them working at The Terminal in tasks like preparing or handling fast food or working as janitors, custodians, and baggage handlers.

 Freedom City, the capital of Al Amarja, is on the eastern end of the island and was inspired by Washington D.C.
 It consists mainly of stately government buildings and the opulent homes of government officials, surrounded by the rickety slums that house the government employees.
 The only difference between Washington D.C. and Freedom City is here the drug dens and brothels are in the good part of town and are very exclusive.

 The two ends of the island are linked by the "October 7th Memorial Highway" along the northern coast and "Freedom Road" along the southern coast.
 The rest of the island is undeveloped hilly forest, at the center of which lies an extinct volcano called Mount Ralsius.